SOC 2 Compliance: Building Trust Through Secure and Transparent Operations

 What Is SOC 2 and Why Should Organizations Care

-SOC 2, or System and Organization Controls 2, is an auditing framework developed by the American Institute of Certified Public Accountants.
-It is designed specifically for service organizations that store, process, or transmit customer data.
+- SOC 2 (System and Organization Controls 2) is an auditing framework from the American Institute of Certified Public Accountants (AICPA)

-For Bizdata, SOC 2 compliance serves as independent validation that its systems and processes are designed to protect customer data consistently and effectively.
+- SOC 2 compliance provides independent validation that systems and processes consistently protect customer data

 The Core Principles Behind SOC 2